CamN129/Reinforcement-Learning-Implementation/README.md

 ## About
-After watching most of [David Silver's lectures](https://www.youtube.com/watch?v=2pWv7GOvuf0) on reinforcement learning and reading through [OpenAI's Spinning Up](https://spinningup.openai.com/en/latest/user/introduction.html), I decided to begin attempting to implement some of the fundamental reinforcement learning algorithms.
+After watching most of [David Silver's lectures](https://www.youtube.com/watch?v=2pWv7GOvuf0) on reinforcement learning and reading through [OpenAI's Spinning Up](https://spinningup.openai.com/en/latest/user/introduction.html), I decided to begin attempting to implement some of the fundamental reinforcement learning algorithms in PyTorch.

 ## VPG
 [Vanilla policy gradient](https://spinningup.openai.com/en/latest/algorithms/vpg.html) uses a stochastic policy and learns in an on policy way (explores by sampling actions according to up to date policy).
 I followed the layout spinning up gave, but replacing advantage value simply with episode returns as done [here](https://www.notion.so/Vanilla-Policy-Gradients-b93451bb5507454c9d7de6a96ac629c1#a4aaed6159b5483e9d1e03f655e3fdce).